 : STAR [CHAR] * EMIT ;↵ok

-the compiler compiles the new definition (it does the same as “42 EMIT” but doesn’t use magic numbers) into the dictionary.
+the compiler compiles the new definition (it does the same as 42 EMIT but uses [CHAR] to compile the literal value for asterisk) into the dictionary.
 The compiler does not print the asterisk.

 Once a word is in the dictionary, how is it executed?
 Let’s say you enter the following line directly at your terminal (not inside a definition):